Gear Exchange

 UX Designer

-Gears are AI algorithms that can be downloaded and installed into the SaaS Flywheel Core platform.
+Gears are AI algorithms that can be downloaded and installed into the SaaS Core platform.
 This is the user’s first step to getting access to Gears using our Gear Exchange, and it was:

 confusing